 \section{Abstract}

-The min-max problem, also known as the saddle point problem, is a class of optimization problems in which we minimize and maximize two subsets of variables simultaneously.
+The min-max problem, also known as the saddle point problem, is a class of optimization problems which minimizes and maximizes two subsets of variables simultaneously.
 This class of problems can be used to formulate a wide range of signal processing and communication (SPCOM) problems.
-Despite its popularity, existing theory for this class has been mainly developed for problems with certain special {\it convex-concave} structure.
-Therefore, it cannot be used to guide the algorithm design for many interesting problems in SPCOM, where some kind of non-convexity often arises.
+Despite its popularity, most existing theory for this class has been mainly developed for problems with certain special {\it convex-concave} structure.
+Therefore, it cannot be used to guide the algorithm design for many interesting problems in SPCOM, where various kinds of non-convexity arise.

-In this work, we consider a general block-wise {\it one-sided} non-convex min-max problem, in which the minimization problem consists of multiple blocks and is non-convex, while the maximization problem is (strongly) concave.
-We propose a class of simple algorithms named Hybrid Block Successive Approximation (HiBSA), which alternatingly performs gradient descent-type steps for the minimization blocks and one gradient ascent-type step for the maximization problem.
-A key element in the proposed algorithm is the introduction of certain properly designed regularization and penalty terms, which are used to stabilize the algorithm and ensure convergence.
-For the first time, we show that such simple alternating min-max algorithms converge to first-order stationary solutions, with quantifiable global rates.
-To validate the efficiency of the proposed algorithms, we conduct numerical tests on a number of information processing and wireless communication problems, including the robust learning problem, the non-convex min-utility maximization problems, and certain wireless jamming problem arising in interfering channels.
+In this work, we consider a block-wise {\it one-sided} non-convex min-max problem, in which the minimization problem consists of multiple blocks and is non-convex, while the maximization problem is (strongly) concave.
+We propose a class of simple algorithms named Hybrid Block Successive Approximation (HiBSA), which alternatingly performs gradient descent-type steps for the minimization blocks and gradient ascent-type steps for the maximization problem.
+A key element in the proposed algorithm is the use of certain regularization and penalty sequences, which stabilize the algorithm and ensure convergence.
+We show that HiBSA converges to some properly defined first-order stationary solutions with quantifiable global rates.
+To validate the efficiency of the proposed algorithms, we conduct numerical tests on a number of problems, including the robust learning problem, the non-convex min-utility maximization problems, and certain wireless jamming problem arising in interfering channels.